-Manila Manager Name:
+il all a control Name:

-WAL ENGINEE Calendar Year:
+WAL ENGINE Calendar Year:

-ear and indicate your This form is intended to summarize your accomplishments in the past plans for the coming year.
-Please complete, sign, and discuss this with risor will also sign it and see to it that it is placed in your student file.
-Sheets as necessary.
+year and indicate your : This form is intended to summarize your accomplishments in the past plans for the coming year.
+Please complete, sign, and discuss this with isor will also sign it and see to it that it is placed in your student file. theets as necessary.

-Responsible Conduct c of Research course completed? \square No \square Yes (When?)
+Responsible Conduct of of Research course completed?
+No Yes (When?)

 • COURSES COM PLETED IN THE PAST 2 SEMESTERS:

-PLANNED COU RSES FOR THE NEXT 2 SEMESTERS:
+PLANNED COUI RSES FOR THE NEXT 2 SEMESTERS:

 TEACHING ASSI ISTANT REQUIREMENTS:

 PAPERS SUBMI TTED OR PUBLISHED:

 • CONFERENCE A AND INTERNAL/INFORMAL PRESENTATIONS:

-MAJOR RESEAF RCH ACCOMPLISHMENTS:
+MAJOR RESEAR RCH ACCOMPLISHMENTS:

-• RESEARCH, ACA ADEMIC, AND OTHER GOALS IN THE COMING YEAR (advisor must agree):
+ADEMIC, AND OTHER GOALS IN THE COMING YEAR (advisor must agree):

-YOUR COMME NTS:
+YOUR COMMEI

-ADVISOR'S CON MMENTS:
+ADVISOR'S CON

-have reviewed this do ocument with my advisor and I have seen his/her comments
+I have reviewed this do ocument with my advisor and I have seen his/her comments

 Student signature Date

 Advisor signature Date

-their a to eval Below issues - to the advisor: This form is intended to guide a discussion with your student about ccomplishments, progress, and areas for improvement.
+their actor eval Below issues - to the advisor: This form is intended to guide a discussion with your student about complishments, progress, and areas for improvement.
 This discussion is an opportunity uate the student/advisor relationship and create a more effective research partnership. are several topics that should be covered in the discussion.
 Please think about these before meeting with the student.
 Space is provided for notes.
-Both you and the student in this form.
-Research (discuss as applicable: thesis topic, future publications, ability to conduct quality research, ability to think of and discuss new ideas, overall progress) Comments: Professionalism (discuss as applicable: conduct, presentation skills, writing skills, communication skills, teamwork) Comments: Logistics (discuss as applicable: graduation timeframe, future state of student funding, specific grant requirements, present funding, progress towards students post-graduate goals) Comments: Educational Progress (discuss as applicable: academic progress, progress towards DQE or GBO, teaching opportunities, TA opportunities) Comments: Other (discuss as applicable) - Unaddressed student or advisor concerns Importance of research with respect to greater research community Students impressions of their progress Studer at signature Date Adviso r signature Date
+Both you and the student n this form.
+Research (discuss as applicable: thesis topic, future publications, ability to conduct quality research, ability to think of and discuss new ideas, overall progress) Comments: Professionalism (discuss as applicable: conduct, presentation skills, writing skills, communication skills, teamwork) Comments: Logistics (discuss as applicable: graduation timeframe, future state of student funding, specific grant requirements, present funding, progress towards students post-graduate goals) Comments: Educational Progress (discuss as applicable: academic progress, progress towards DQE or GBO, teaching opportunities, TA opportunities) Comments: Other (discuss as applicable) - Unaddressed student or advisor concerns Importance of research with respect to greater research community Students impressions of their progress Studen t signature Date Adviso r signature Date